 Other Things to Keep in Mind When Visiting Newport:

 - Make reservations for dinner (& lunch if you can).
 During the summer all the restaurants get super busy so reservations are a must!
-Now factoring social distancing and lower restaurant capacity into the mix it’s essential to book ahead of time especially if you’re only spending 48 hours in Newport and you have your heart set on eating somewhere in particular.
+It’s essential to book ahead of time especially if you’re only spending 48 hours in Newport and you have your heart set on eating somewhere in particular.

 - Make time to wander!
 You probably won’t move your car the entire time 48 hours in Newport (unless you’re driving Ocean Drive or heading to a farther away beach) and wandering around the small town is the best way to see everything.
 Just like in Charleston, all the hidden gems especially the beautiful colorful houses you don’t want to miss are tucked away in all the small streets.